logiqai/docs/data-management/timestamp-handling.md

 ---
 description: >-
-  This document describes the heuristic used by LOGIQ for managing timestamps in incoming log data
+  This document describes the heuristic used by Apica Ascent for managing timestamps in incoming log data
 ---